 As the Company's answer to the housing backlog in the economic sector in the area, PHES launched Wellford Residences-Mactan.
 WR-Mactan is a two-tower medium rise condominium project in one of the Company's prime and highly accessible properties in Mactan, Cebu.
 Located in Barangay Suba-Basbas in the City of Lapu-Lapu, the project will be composed of 197 residential units and 38 parking spaces.
-It is envisioned to be completed by 4Q 2024.
+Building 1 (Madison) was completed in July 2024, while Building 2 (Washington) has been fully planned, and the Company is closely monitoring inventory levels to strategically time its launch in alignment with market demand.